kt849/myReactApp/README.md

 - Displays various pictures of the pets in a Carousel.
 - Displays various information on how they can adopt a particular pet.

 The app uses Parcel for bundling, and uses the reach-router for routing through various routes.
+To get the various info about the pets the app uses the petfinder API.

 # Home page
 ![alt text](https://github.com/kt849/myReactApp/blob/master/scrots/scrot1.png)